 Many asbestos materials have a modern replacement which does not contain asbestos.
 The replacement often looks identical to the original.

-Finding out if you have asbestos in your home
+Find out if there is asbestos in your home

-An asbestos consultant can tell you whether or not you have asbestos in your home.
-They will provide advice on whether a sample of a particular material is enough or if you need a survey to be carried out, depending on your reason for concern.
+An asbestos consultant can tell you if you have asbestos in your home.
+They'll provide advice on whether a sample of a particular material is enough or if you need a survey to be carried out.
+This will depend on your reason for concern.

 If the laboratory confirms there's no asbestos in your samples, you can usually recycle or dispose of the materials as you normally would.
 Bring a copy of the analysis certificate with you to your chosen place of disposal.